What is my mailing address at NEC?

 Smoking is not allowed in any NEC building, including the Residence Hall.
 Smoking is permitted outside the building only in designated smoking areas (25 feet from the buildings) located on the corners of Gainsborough St. & Huntington Ave. and Gainsborough St. & St. Botolph St.

 Guests are allowed in the Residence Hall, but some guidelines apply.
 Hosts must report to Residence Hall Security to sign in a guest.
 Both the host and guest must leave their ID with Security.
 Guests must be accompanied by that resident while in the Residence Hall at all times.
 Residents may have overnight guests for a period of time not to exceed three consecutive days.
 Residents may not exceed ten overnight guests per month or will be considered co-habiting and may lose their guest privileges.
 Hosts are responsible for the conduct of their guests and for familiarizing their guests with pertinent NEC rules and regulations.
+Please reference the resident Housing Agreement for more information.

 The Residence Hall has a professional 24-hour security guard posted at the entrance of the building.
 To enter the building residents must show their student ID.
 All guests and visitors must show valid picture identification upon entering the building.
 The building is also equipped with smoke detectors, carbon monoxide detectors and a fire alarm system.